hershal/adjustable-operation-queue/README.md

 # Cancellation
 The OperationQueue is cancellable.
 You cancel the OperationQueue by calling `queue.cancel()`.
 Note that the queue is not actually stopped at that point because there may be running operations.
-Rather, the queue does not run new operations to run after cancellation.
+Rather, the queue does not allow new operations to run after queue cancellation.
 When the last in-progress operation completes, the queue will reject the Promise it returned to you when you called `queue.start()`.
 It is up to you at that point to handle the Promise rejection.